 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

 The Supreme Court of Canada upheld a ban on children’s advertising.
-In 1980, Irwin Toy broadcasted advertisements that violated the Consumer Protection Act’s ban on children’s advertisement.
-The Supreme Court of Canada upheld the ban, explained that there existed a pressing and substantial government objective to protect children from the manipulation of advertising, and that the ban resulted in minimal impairment on freedom of expression and created no deleterious effects.
+In 1980, Irwin Toy broadcasted advertisements that violated the Consumer Protection Act’s ban on children’s advertising.
+Toy argued that the ban violated his right to freedom of expression and commercial speech.
+The Court reasoned that there existed a pressing and substantial government objective to protect children from the manipulation of advertising, and that the ban resulted in minimal impairment of the right to freedom of expression and created no deleterious effects.

 In 1980, the respondent broadcast advertisements which were claimed to be in violation of the Consumer Protection Act.
 An interlocutory injunction was granted by the Superior Court against the respondent to which the respondent appealed.
 The Court found that this act was not aimed exclusively at television advertising and the purpose of the act to protect the consumer was valid.
 Ultimately the Court rejected the proposition that the Act infringed on the right to commercial speech.
 The Court of Appeals majority opinion stated that the act did not serve an important enough legislative purpose to justify the Act’s interference with commercial speech.
 This was again appealed to the Supreme Court of Canada.